CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-VirtualBox.md

 {{% vx-intro %}}

 These steps were tested with VirtualBox version 6.1.12 and Vagrant version 2.2.9 on macOS version 10.14.6.
-Cumulus VX requires Vagrant version 1.7 or later.

 ## Create the VMs

-The following procedure describes how to create a VM for each switch in the example topology (Leaf01, Leaf02, and Spine01) using VirtualBox and Vagrant.
+The following procedure describes how to create and connect Leaf01, Leaf02, and Spine01 in the example topology using VirtualBox and Vagrant.
 This section assumes a basic level of Vagrant, VirtualBox, and Linux experience.

 1. Download and install VirtualBox.
 Refer to the {{<exlink url="https://www.virtualbox.org/wiki/Downloads" text="VirtualBox documentation">}}.

 2. Download the Box image for use with Vagrant and VirtualBox from the {{<exlink url="https://cumulusnetworks.com/products/cumulus-vx/download/" text="Cumulus Networks website">}}.

 3. Download and install {{<exlink url="https://www.vagrantup.com/downloads.html" text="Vagrant">}}.

 4. In a terminal, add the Cumulus VX Vagrant box image.
 Ensure option `2` is specified.
 Vagrant downloads and installs the latest Cumulus VX VirtualBox image.